-How It Works
+How Traffic School Works

-Within a few weeks of getting the traffic citation, you should receive a Courtesy Notice indicating your fine amount or, if a mandatory appearance is required, your court appearance date and time.
-You should receive the Courtesy Notice at least 10 days prior to the appearance date.
-Remember, should you fail to receive a Courtesy Notice, appear on or before the appearance date given on your citation.
+Within a few weeks of getting the traffic citation, you should receive a courtesy notice indicating your fine amount or, if a mandatory appearance is required, your court appearance date and time.
+You should receive the courtesy notice at least 10 days prior to the appearance date.
+Remember, should you fail to receive a courtesy notice, appear on or before the appearance date given on your citation.

 The Courtesy Notice will indicate whether or not you are eligible for traffic school and the instructions for taking care of the ticket.
-A list of approved schools is also included.
+A list of licensed schools is also included.
 You will be required to pay an administrative fee to the court

 for the privilege of going to traffic school.
 This fee is separate from any fee you pay a traffic school.